EvgenyW3/w3homework_mean/README.txt

 Problems that need fixes:

-- Star-rating on main page doesn't work on newly created movies and after delete.
-Update is needed after those actions, so I dicided to temporarily cut it of.
-Works well when going to particular movie's page and adding a comment
 - Image upload doesn't work yet.
-- I didn't use directives nor servies.
+- I didn't use directives nor servies, all calls to API are in controllers.
 I know it's a bad practise, but I tried to keep thing simple for myself since it's only my 3rd day working with AngularJS

 ########################################################################################################################################